This is an archived page. The information on this archived page is no longer current.

 Each one of these is the exact same address but written a little differently.
 (There are at least 10 more variations of this same address that are valid addresses.)
 If this address were scattered throughout your address list (or database) you might not ever notice that they are the same.
 If your list is bigger than 10,000 you might not even want to look through it for duplicates.

 If only there were a way to standardize the addresses so that the duplicates could be easily removed.
 THERE IS!
-That's one of the ways you can use our USPS address verification service .
+That's one of the ways you can use our USPS address verification software.
 In fact, the first step in our USPS address verification process is standardization.
 Our service utilizes the US Postal Service standards for addressing.
 Thus, each of the example addresses would be standardized to be exactly the same:

 100 N MAIN ST ANYTOWN CA 90210